Jamshedpur: Religion and ethnicity

 Hindus form the majority religion in Jamshedpur while Muslims, Sikhs, and Christians form a significant minority.
+Jamshedpur has ethnically diverse Hindu population, such as Bihari, Purvanchali, Bengali and Odias and indigenous tribal groups, such as Santhals and Mundas.
+Jamshedpur and its surrounding region is home to some of the oldest temples.

-Muslims forms 6.95% of the population in Jamshedpur proper, but the western suburbs of Mango, Jugsalai and Kopali have significant Muslim populations.
-Majority of the Muslims in Jamshedpur are Sunnis, while a significant minority of Shia Muslims are found.
+Muslims forms 6.95% of the city proper and large population in suburbs — Mango (40.85%), Jugsalai (47.95%) and Kopali (88.07%).
+Significant Muslim population is found in Sakchi, Dhatkidih, Golmuri, Bistupur, and Telco.
+Majority of Muslims in Jamshedpur are Sunnis and a small number of Shi'as, primarily in Baganshahi.
 There are around 134 mosques in the city.
 Central Jama Masjid in Sakchi is the largest mosque.

-Sikhs forms 4.1% of the city's population.
-Many Sikhs migrated to Jamshedpur after partition of India and then the 1984 anti-Sikh riots.
-A refugee colony with dozens of Sikh households is in Golmuri.
+Comprising 4.1% of the population, Jamshedpur is home to one of the largest Sikh communities in India.
+A large number of Sikhs migrated to the city after the partition of India and the 1984 riots.
 There are 33 gurudwaras in Jamshedpur.
 Tribals constitute around 7% of the population, and live in Birsanagar, a very large area covering a major part of Jamshedpur, most of whom are followers of indigenous religions such as Sarna or Christians.